Colorado Business Name Search (Step-by-Step Guide)

 - Additionally, if a dot-com is not available, but a dot-net is, do not use the name.
 Customers will end up on the competitor’s site.

 Finally, when the business owner finds a website name that he can work with, register it immediately.
-During the registration process, select additional extensions, especially dot-net, dot-store.
+During the registration process, select additional extensions, especially dot-net and dot-store.

 Once a business owner finds an acceptable name, we recommend registering it immediately.
 Someone else could easily register a domain under your business name.